Slickytail/Group-Therapy/prompts/judge.md

 Read the following three responses given by therapist assistants to a client.
 Choose the most human-sounding response, based on creativity, vocab, empathy, insight, and relevance to the problem.
-After analyzing the responses, give your final choice in JSON format.
+Give your response in JSON format.

 Example: